corda/corda/docs/source/api-identity.rst

 identities would require a large amount of memory.

 This version of confidential identities can be used through the three new flows; ``RequestKeyFlow``, ``ShareKeyFlow`` and ``SyncKeyMappingsFlow`` found in the ``confidential-identities`` repository.

-In ``RequestKeyFlow``, the generation of a ``SignedData<OwnershipClaim>`` that contains a newly generated ``PublicKey`` is delegated to the counterparty.
-For example, Alice may issue and pay some cash to a new confidential identity.
-In order for Bob to resolve the confidential identity, he can run ``RequestKeyFlow`` providing the confidential identity's owning key as a parameter, and Alice as the counterparty.
+Within the context of these flows, we have a ``SecureHash.SHA256`` an alias of ``ChallengeResponse``.
+This is used to prevent replay attacks.

-Alice will generate a ``SignedData<OwnershipClaim>`` containing the ``PublicKey`` for the confidential identity.
-Alice will send this back to Bob, who can extract the data required to register the mapping between the ``PublicKey`` and ``CordaX500Name`` in Bob's ``IdentityService`` and Bob can then resolve the confidential identity. ``ShareKeyFlow`` works in a similar vein, however, the initiating node generates the ``SignedData<OwnershipClaim>`` and shares it with a counterparty.
+In ``RequestKeyFlow``, the generation of a new ``PublicKey`` is requested from the counter-party within the flow.
+The initiating party creates a randomly ``ChallengeResponse`` and provides this to the counter-party.
+The counter-party generates a new ``PublicKey``, signs the ``ChallengeResponse`` with the new ``PublicKey`` and sends the signed ``ChallengeResponse`` and ``PublicKey`` back to the requesting party.
+The signature and ``ChallengeResponse`` are verified as being correct before storing the mapping of ``PublicKey`` to ``CordaX500Name`` in the ``IdentityService. ``ShareKeyFlow`` works in a similar vein, however, the initiating party generates the ``PublicKey`` and ``ChallengeResponse`` and shares it with the counter-party.

-The ``SyncKeyMappingsFlow`` works in exactly the same way as the existing ``IdentitySyncFlow`` whereby the unknown confidential identities involved in a transaction can be extracted and the identity data for them being registered in the ``IdentityService`` of the node who wishes to obtain this information.
-However, the ``SyncKeyMappingsFlow`` also allows us to sync up the confidential identities between two nodes without having to provide a transaction to extract the confidential identities from.
-The node can directly provide the list of
+The ``SyncKeyMappingsFlow`` works in exactly the same way as the existing ``IdentitySyncFlow`` whereby the unknown confidential identities involved in a transaction can be extracted and the identity data for them being registered in the ``IdentityService`` of the party who wishes to obtain this information.
+However, the ``SyncKeyMappingsFlow`` also allows us to sync up the confidential identities between two parties without having to provide a transaction to extract the confidential identities from.
+The party can directly provide the list of
-``AnonymousParty`` they wish to synchronise with the counterparty.
+``AnonymousParty`` they wish to synchronise with the counter-party.